-What Program did you study at Dorset College and why?
+What program did you study at Dorset College & why?

-The pre-nursing course proved to be very helpful when I was in my first year of my nursing degree.
+The Pre-Nursing course proved to be very helpful when I was in my first year of my nursing degree.
 The modules are moderately similar.
-This really helped me during my assignment and exams in college in relation to research, referencing and completing and submitting my work on time.
+This really helped me during my assignment and exams in college in relation to research, referencing, completing and submitting my work on time.

-I choose to study this course in Dorset College as I needed to have this Pre-Nursing qualification so that I can work as a qualified HCA in HSE and private health organization.
-It enabled me to understand the role of HCA and to grow from there to be a qualified nurse.
+I choose to study this course in Dorset College as I needed to have this Pre-Nursing qualification so that I could work as a qualified HCA in HSE and private health organizations.
+It enabled me to understand the role of a HCA and to grow from there to be a qualified nurse.
 It also suited my family circumstances as a single parent.

-I had a great experience while I was in Dorset College.
-I have a few good friends.
-I really enjoyed that course.
+I had a great experience while I was in Dorset College!
+I have a good few friends and I really enjoyed the course.
 Moreover, I had some tutors who supported me a lot during my journey.
-It was not easy because I worked as a full-time HCA in one of the nursing-home in Dublin at that time.
-It was really exhausting for me because I used to work at night and attended my course during the day.
+It was not easy because I worked as a full-time HCA in one of the nursing-homes in Dublin at that time.
+It was really exhausting for me because I used to work at night and attend my course during the day.

 More importantly, I have to look after my son.
 Yes, I have a son.
 At that time, he was 13 years old.
 I got married quite young and got divorced at a young age too.
-That means, I am a very busy mum who perform several roles such as a father, mother, HCA and a student as well.
-I really worked hard to be able to cope with everything.
+That means I am a very busy mum who performs several different roles such as a Father, Mother, HCA and as a student as well.
+I worked really hard to be able to cope with everything.

-On my graduation day from Dorset college, December 2016, I received the excellence award.
-I felt proud of myself for my achievement.
+On my Graduation day from Dorset College in December 2016, I received the excellence award.
+I felt very proud of myself for my achievement.
 I thanked my son for supporting me during my time of struggles.
-He tried to be as independent as possible to reduce my workload which really help me during my studies.
+He tried to be as independent as possible to reduce my workload which really helped me during my studies.

-What three values do you think Dorset College offers on a professional and personal level?
+What three values do you think Dorset College offers on a professional & personal level?

-A. Great communication skills towards individuals – Before starting the pre-nursing course, I was interviewed by the manager of the Dorset College.
+A. Great communication skills towards individuals – Before starting the Pre-Nursing course, I was interviewed by the Director of Dorset College.
 I really felt valued because she interviewed me and asked me why I wanted to do the course and what I would like to achieve from that.
 She encouraged me and gave me some guidance that really helped me to be who I am today.

-C. Encouragement – Regardless of my age, financial status, life conditions, I was encouraged and assisted to work towards my goals.
+C. Encouragement – Regardless of my age, financial status or life conditions, I was always encouraged and assisted to work towards my goals.

 How has your experience at Dorset College influenced your professional development?

-After your offer to continue your study in three different Colleges.
-Can you tell us about the choice you made to study in Trinity College and how that transition was, what are you studying and what is your aim for the future?
+After your offer to continue your study in three different colleges, can you tell us about the choice you made to study in Trinity College & how that transition was, what are you studying and what is your aim for the future?

 Accepting the offer in Trinity college was exciting and daunting as well.
-I applied the knowledge and skills from my work experiences and the pre-nursing course to my nursing degree and here I am, nearly completed my four years journey in Trinity College.
-The pre-nursing course has really helped when I was in first year in Trinity.
+I applied the knowledge and skills from my work experiences and the pre-nursing course to my nursing degree and here I am, nearly completed my four year journey in Trinity College!
+The Pre-Nursing course has really helped me for when I was in first year of Trinity.
 Most of the modules were quite similar such as communication and health promotion.
-Moreover, the short courses such as Manual handling, hand hygiene, MAPA, Infection Control are also essential throughout my nursing career.
+Moreover, the short courses such as manual handling, hand hygiene, MAPA, infection control are also essential throughout my nursing career.

 Dorset is ...